syncfusion-content/fileformat-docs/File-Formats/PDF/Getting-Started.md

 Dim grid As New PdfGrid()
 'Adds the data source
 grid.DataSource = invoiceDetails
-'creates the grid cell stlyes
+'creates the grid cell styles
 Dim cellStyle As New PdfGridCellStyle() cellStyle.Borders.All = PdfPens.White
 Dim header As PdfGridRow = grid.Headers(0)